 Course updated: February 2025

-Anxiety UK: Information and support to people experiencing anxiety.
-To access Anxiety UK, click the following link:
+Anxiety UK (opens in a new tab) provide information and support to people experiencing anxiety.

-British Association for Counselling and Psychotherapy (BACP): Information about counselling in England and Wales.
-To access the BACP, click the following link:
+British Association for Counselling and Psychotherapy (BACP) (opens in a new tab) provide information about counselling in England and Wales.

-Centre for Clinical Interventions: Follow link then search for: Helping Health Anxiety.
-To access the Cen
+Go to Centre for Clinical Interventions (opens in a new tab) and search for Helping Health Anxiety.

-Get Self-help: Follow link then search for: Health Anxiety Thought Record.
-To access Get Self-help, click the following link:
+Follow the Get Self Help link then search for: Health Anxiety Thought Record.

-Get Self-help: Follow link then search for: The Court Case Scenario.
-To access Get Self-help click the following link:
+Follow the Get Self Help link then search for: The Court Case Scenario.

-Mental Health Matters: Support and information on employment, housing, community support and psychological support.
-To access Mental Health Matters, click the following link:
+Mental Health Matters (opens in a new tab) provide support and information on employment, housing, community support and psychological support.

-Mind Infoline: Information about mental distress and provides help and support in your local area.
-To access Mind Infoline, click the following link:
+Mind Infoline (opens in a new tab) provide information about mental distress and provides help and support in your local area.

-No Panic: Support for people experiencing panic attacks, phobias, obsessive compulsive disorder, general anxiety disorder and tranquiliser withdrawal.
-To access No Panic, click the following link:
+No Panic (opens in a new tab) provide support for people experiencing panic attacks, phobias, obsessive compulsive disorder, general anxiety disorder and tranquiliser withdrawal.

 Wells, A. (2005) Cognitive Therapy of Anxiety Disorders: A Practice Manual and Conceptual Guide.
 Wiley &Sons: Chichester.